A formal proof of the optimal frame setting for Dynamic-Frame Aloha with known population size: Introduction

-Unfortunately F-Aloha, like other protocols of the Aloha family, is intrinsically unstable and its throughput is very small unless some stabilizing control is used.
+Unfortunately F-Aloha, like other protocols of the Aloha family \cite{gelembe, borovkov}, is intrinsically unstable and its throughput is very small unless some stabilizing control is used.
 A way to do this is to dynamically adapt the frame length $r$ according to the backlog size $n$, hence the name Dynamic Frame Aloha (DF-Aloha).
 This strategy has been proposed for the first time in \cite{schoute}, in the field of satellite communications, where the author proposes to set the frame length exactly equal to a backlog estimate $\hat n$.
-The reason for adopting this strategy is that the throughput in a slot of a frame of length $r$ is \be \left(1-\frac{1}{r}\right)^{n-1} \ee and is thus maximized for $r=n$.
+The reason for adopting this strategy is that the throughput in a slot of a frame of length $r$: \be \frac{n}{r}\left(1-\frac{1}{r}\right)^{n-1}, \ee is maximized for $r=n$.

-As a matter of fact, the performance figure to be optimized in choosing the size of each frame is the overall efficiency \be \eta=\frac{E[{\cal N}]}{E[{\cal L}]} \ee where ${\cal N}$ is the original tag population size and ${\cal L}$ is the number of slots needed to successfully transmit all the backlog, the latter identified as identification period (IP).
-In RFID systems ${\cal N}$ is usually a constant $n$ and, therefore, the efficiency is maximized by minimizing $E[{\cal L}(n)]$.
+As a matter of fact, the performance figure to be optimized in choosing the size of each frame is the overall efficiency \be \eta=\frac{E[{\cal N}]}{E[{\cal L}]}, \ee where ${\cal N}$ is the original tag population size and ${\cal L}$ is the average length of the identification period (IP), i.e., the average number of slots needed to successfully transmit all the ${\cal N}$ tags.
+In RFID systems ${\cal N}$ is usually a constant $n$ and, therefore, the efficiency is maximized by minimizing $L(n)=E[{\cal L}]$.

-In \cite{schoute} a recursive formula for the calculation of $E[{\cal L}(n)]$, reported later in this paper, is given, and, when applied to known $n$, numerically shows that the strategy that sets $r=n$ at each frame provides the shortest $E[{\cal L}(n)]$ for any value of $n$ attempted.
+A recursive formula is given \cite{schoute} for the calculation of $L(n)$.
+By applying this formula with known $n$, we can numerically show that the strategy that sets $r=n$ at each frame provides the shortest $L(n)$ for any value of $n$ attempted.
 However, up to now, to the knowledge of authors, none has provided a theoretical verification of the result.